How to get equity out of your home

 Look at available home equity loan terms

-Our monthly payment calculator allows you to compare the monthly costs of your entire loan, showing how your monthly payments change as you select different repayment terms.
+The monthly payment calculator from Discover Home Loans allows you to compare the monthly costs of your entire loan, showing how your monthly payments change as you select different repayment terms.

 Compare closing costs

-You can now figure out how much you will have to pay in interest charges and loan repayment, but lenders typically include additional costs for servicing the loan that can range from 2% to 5% of the entire loan amount.
-These vary by lender but can include:
+You can now figure out how much you will have to pay in interest charges and loan repayment, but lenders typically include additional costs for originating the loan that can range from 2% to 5% of the entire loan amount.
+These fees vary by lender but can include:

 - Application fee